SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/readme.md

 ## Exercises
 [^Top of page](#)

-Follow these steps to build a RAP-based simple App with a helper class and write various ABAP unit tests for it.
+Follow these steps to build an OData service for developing a transactional, draft-enabled Fiori elements app from scratch using RAP.
+You will also write an ABAP unit test for it and explore the Entity Manipulation Language (EML).

 | Exercises | -- |
 | ------------- |  -- |